The plot shows the location of the SO2 alerts of the selected month, or

 known as the South Atlantic Anomaly (SAA) are indicated by yellow

 circles for all SZA.
-These alerts are in most cases false,
+These notifications are in most cases false,

 although they could be related to activity of volcanoes along the